 The final stage of a horse’s wound healing is the graduation stage – it’s growing up!
 Technically the maturation phase.

-- Here the skin starts to return back to normal.
+- Here the skin starts to return to normal.
 This can go on for months and months!
 Delays to healing include the aforementioned pus, too many bandage changes that disrupt things, a wound drying out, and proud flesh.
 Keep your vet in the loop!

 Almost done.
 Courtesy of Bree L.

-- A few things to think about with horse wounds.
+- Here are a few things to think about with horse wounds.
 The smallest wound and the largest wound will both go through the same process.

 - Because horses like to throw kinks into our plans, you should always consult your Vet with any wound.

-- Some wounds need stitches, some need to remain open and draining, and some need to be surgically altered to promote healing.
+- Some wounds need stitches, some need to remain open and draining, and some need surgery to promote healing.

-- Also, be very careful about what type of topical goop or spray you use.
+- Also, be careful about what type of topical goop or spray you use.
 It’s not always ideal to dry things out with a colorful spray.
 Your vet can help you figure out the best combo of bandages, wraps, and meds.

 - Ensure your horse’s vet kit is stocked with clippers, bandages, and non-stick pads at the bare minimum.